General terms and conditions

 Article 2

-2. Orders accepted in any way whatsoever by or on behalf of the foundation are also deemed to have been given to and accepted by or on behalf of MAES notary and the services are provided exclusively under these general terms and conditions and the services are provided exclusively on behalf of MAES notary.
+are also deemed to have been given to and accepted by or on behalf of MAES notary and the services are exclusively provided under these general terms and conditions and the services are exclusively provided on behalf of MAES notary.

 Article 3